awslabs/amazon-omics-tools/README.md

 ### Omics Transfer Manager

 #### Basic Usage
-The `TransferManager` class makes it easy to download files for an Omics reference or read set.
+The `TransferManager` class makes it easy to download files from a AWS HealthOmics reference or read set.
 By default the files are saved to the current directory, or you can specify a custom location with the `directory` parameter.

 ```python
 import boto3